-Timber dating of the stables show that they were erected between 1539-1540, just about the time that Gostwick was knighted.
+Timber dating of the stables shows that they were erected between 1539-1540, just about the time that Gostwick was knighted.
 The dovecote was slightly later, built shortly after 1543.
 The sheer scale of these 'simple' farm buildings speaks volumes about Sir John's aspirations and his social standing.
 The stables may have begun as overflow lodging for visitors to the manor.

-By the middle of the 19th century the buildings were in danger of decay, but they wee saved by the Bedfordshire Architectural and Archaeological Society.
+By the middle of the 19th century, the buildings were in danger of decay, but they wee saved by the Bedfordshire Architectural and Archaeological Society.
 Funnily, the two buildings passed to the National Trust at different times; the dovecote in 1914 but the stables not until 1947.

 About Willington Dovecote